Stuartlab-UCSC/ctwpy/README.md

 # ctwpy
-Generate and Upload Cell Type Worksheets to the UCSC Cell Atlas.
+Generate and Upload Cell Type Worksheets to the UCSC Cell Atlas from a scanpy anndata object.

 ### What is a Cell Type Worksheet?
 A Cell Type Worksheet is an application designed to ease the burden of manual cell type annotation from single cell